inesmlou/Robot_collaboration_petri_net_SA/README.md

 # Robot_collaboration_petri_net_SA-Private
 Project for the course of Autonomous systems.
-2 robots have to coordinate to navigate through a map previously made, using a Petri Net.
+Cooperation of two robots to navigate in an environment mapped from the 6th floor of the North Tower at IST, using the SLAM package.
+They have to cooperate using a Petri Net.